Orion SkyQuest XT10 Reviewed: Recommended Scope

 What can you see?

-Large Dobsonian telescopes are often decried as mere “light buckets”, only useful for deep-sky observation, but they perform quite favorably on the Moon, planets, and other high-resolution targets as well.
-A 10” is at just the right size for these things, in fact, as it is that largest aperture that only has to put up with one atmospheric “air cell” – that is, one column of turbulent air.
+In fact, it is the largest aperture that only has to put up with one atmospheric “air cell,” that is, one column of turbulent air.
 A scope any larger than 10” is looking through multiple air cells and will suffer more from bad atmospheric “seeing” as a result.

-The Moon is fantastic in a 10” telescope, with craters down to a couple kilometers in diameter visible.
+The Moon is fantastic in a 10” telescope, with craters down to a couple kilometres in diameter visible.

-Mars when it reaches opposition (the next time this happens will be in 2020) can show up to an astounding two dozen dark markings (areas of darker sand and rocks on the planet’s surface) as well as its ice caps.
+Mars, when it reaches opposition, shows up to an astounding two dozen dark markings (areas of darker sand and rocks on the planet’s surface) as well as its ice caps.
 If timed correctly and if one places the Red Planet just outside the field of view, Mars’ outer moon Deimos is a pretty easy catch, while Phobos can be spotted on rare occasions (though I’ve yet to do so) if one can shield it from Mars’ bright glare.

-The asteroid (4) Vesta can just barely be surmised as non-stellar on an excellent night when it is closest to Earth, and is a brilliant gold color.
+The asteroid (4) Vesta can just barely be surmised as non-stellar on an excellent night when it is closest to Earth and is a brilliant gold colour.

-Jupiter’s moons are not only disks with a 10” scope, but they actually begin to show little bits of color.
-Io is a nice orange-yellow, Europa is a faded white, and Ganymede and Callisto are brownish-gray.
+Jupiter’s moons are not only disks with a 10” scope, but they actually begin to show little bits of colour.
+Io is a nice orange-yellow, Europa is a faded white, and Ganymede and Callisto are brownish-grey.

-Saturn’s moon Titan is clearly more than a star-like point, and is a distinct yellow-orange color (which results from methane smog in its upper atmosphere).
-Saturn itself will show numerous cloud bands, and about a half
+Saturn’s moon Titan is clearly more than a star-like point and is a distinct yellow-orange colour (which results from methane smog in its upper atmosphere).
+Saturn itself will show numerous cloud bands and about a half dozen other moons.